Christchurch Hollywood massacre sparks anger in New Zealand | ExBulletin

 Christchurch Hollywood massacre sparks anger in New Zealand

-AUCKLAND, New Zealand A planned Hollywood film about the Christchurch Mosque massacre sparked a big backlash in New Zealand, with Muslims denouncing the directors’ decision to focus not on the pain and resilience of the community, but rather on the response of Prime Minister Jacinda Ardern.
+A planned Hollywood film of the Christchurch Mosque massacre sparked a strong backlash in New Zealand, with Muslims denouncing the directors’ decision to focus not on the pain and resilience of communities, but rather on the response of the Prime Minister Jacinda Ardern.

-More than 60,000 people have signed a petition calling for the closure of the film.
-Ms Ardern released a statement distance yourself from the film, on which she said she had not been consulted.
-The mayor of Christchurch said film crews would not be welcome in his city, and a New Zealand producer dropped production on Monday.
+More than 60,000 people have signed a petition calling for the film to be shut down.
+Ardern released a statement distancing herself from the film, on which she said she was not consulted.
+The mayor of Christchurch said film crews would not be welcome in his town, and a New Zealand producer dropped production on Monday.

-Some Muslims said the film, as proposed, would exploit their trauma and engage in white saviorism by making Ms. Ardern the central character.
+Some Muslims said the film, as offered, would exploit their trauma and engage in white saviorism by making Ardern the central character.

-The director, the New Zealand screenwriter Andrew Niccol, told Deadline that the film addresses our common humanity, which is why I think it will speak to people all over the world.
+The director of the film, New Zealand screenwriter Andrew Niccol, told Deadline that the film touches on our common humanity, which is why I think it will speak to people around the world.
 He added: This is an example of how we should react when there is an attack on our fellow human beings.

-While Ms Ardern has been praised around the world for her compassionate response to the massacre, Muslims in New Zealand have said films centered on her are part of a long Hollywood model of marginalizing minority populations.
+While Ardern has been hailed around the world for her compassionate response to the massacre, Muslims in New Zealand have said films centered on her are part of a long Hollywood model of marginalizing minority populations.

 It was quite shocking to see that in 2021 we are still making those movies that you would probably see in the 1920s or 30s in Hollywood where the white saviors go to the desert, said Iranian writer Ghazaleh Golbakhsh. -New Zealand, academic. and filmmaker.
 All this refers to this kind of colonialist and orientalist fantasy.

-Although reports in the US media suggested that the Muslim community had consulted about the film, several members said they did not know anyone who had been involved in the project.
+Although U.S. media reports suggested that the Muslim community had consulted about the film, several members said they did not know anyone who had been involved in the project.

 The problem is, the film is about Jacinda Ardern, but that’s not her story to tell, said Adibah Khan, spokesperson for the New Zealand National Association of Islamic Youth, who organized the petition.
 This is the story of the victims and their community of victims, and the truth is that they were not consulted at all.